markvelous/bluejay-core/README.md

 Run the deployment script by running `npm deploy:local:fresh`.
 This will deploy all the necessary contracts for the web app.
 You may find the deployed contract addresses in the file `src/fixtures/deployment/contracts.json`.

+### Update oracle price

+Follow the instructions in the [@bluejayfinance/contracts README](packages/contracts/README.md) to update the oracle price for the assets.

 ### Get started

 You are now ready to develop in the different projects!